yuanshunning/pickit-docs/docs/quick-start/your-first-detection.rst

 .. image:: /assets/images/First-steps/First-detection.png

-.. tip:: More information about the possibilities of the Pick-it system can be found in the :ref:`region-of-interest` or the :ref:`teach` section.
+.. tip:: More information about the possibilities of the Pickit system can be found in the :ref:`region-of-interest` or the :ref:`teach` section.